Logo Jim Frankenfield

 The following are climbing equipment recalls of which I am aware.
 It is not intended to be complete - there are recalls which are not listed here.
 Other places to look include Rescue Dynamics web site on the Important Notices & Equipment Recalls page, in climbing magazines such as "Rock and Ice" and "Climbing", and on the bulletin boards of your local shops.

-I do not track or post details of recalls or notices - contact the manufacturer or a local climbing shop for the bottom line.
+I do not track or post full details of recalls or notices - contact the manufacturer or a local climbing shop for the bottom line.

 Trango #1 MaxCam - Spring 2006 (Recall)